lifeisstillgood/softwaremind/docs/chapters/company/ch1_introduction.rst

 And it would be the least democratic.
 Ever.
 A one man dictatorship.
 No law courts, no police, no constitution.
 Nada.
-And yet every Facebook app using citizen would have more daily contact (what 3 hours a day?) with its "government" than they ever had with their proper governments.
+And yet every Facebook app-using citizen would have more daily contact (what 3 hours a day?) with its "government" than they ever had with their proper governments.

+Each day we see some new controversy, YouTube failing to police its comments section against paedophiles, (find more examples).
+This is not because Facebook is inherently evil, but because we are moving our lives online - and some people moving online are inherently evil. [#]_

 So companies, governments, organisations, the structures we all spend so much of our lives wirking within, need to change to get the best out of the new technologial opportunity we face.

 Because it could be a golden future for humanity.
+Honest.

+.. [#]:: OK, you might need to know a tiny bit about my political
+      stance, which can be described as nice fluffy Euro-liberal until we look at Child Protection and I take a stance that makes Gengis Khan look forgiving.
+Anyway.